Skip directly to content

-The Globe at War is always looking for original, well-researched and well-written articles or book reviews.
+The Globe at War is always looking for well-researched and well-written articles or book reviews.
 If you like to write, or are thinking about writing an article about military history than this website is the place for you.

 The focus of The Globe at War is primarily on the Second World War, but article submissions and book reviews about the First World War, The Cold War (including the wars occurring during the Cold War), and today's wars are also accepted.
 The Globe at War is a privately owned web based community for individuals with an interest in military history, as such you, the author, retain full copyright for your articles and book reviews.